cypress-io/cypress/npm/puppeteer/README.md

 If you receive this error in your command log, the Puppeteer plugin was unable to communicate with the Cypress extension.
 This extension is necessary in order to re-activate the main Cypress tab after a Puppeteer command, when running in open mode.

 * Ensure this extension is enabled in the instance of Chrome that Cypress launches by visiting chrome://extensions/
-* Ensure the Cypress extension is whitelisted by your company's security policy by its extension id, `caljajdfkjjjdehjdoimjkkakekklcck`
+* Ensure the Cypress extension is allowed by your company's security policy by its extension id, `caljajdfkjjjdehjdoimjkkakekklcck`

 ## Contributing